wwszola/MarkovTool/README.md

 - example `examples/game.py` presents simple game where you bet and claim rewards for guessing the state

 ## TODO
+- split chain into description(matrix, initial_state, seed) and state(step, where to end, rngs)
+- BaseState -> (Endless, Parallel)
+- create series of iterators:
+- - single endless (or max_steps)
-- parallel iterator yes
+- - multiple parallel (for different or not descriptions)
+- you get to preserve the state
+- how to advance
+---
+- create tests
 - comment doc clean-up, ?import clean-up
-- advance steps, manual and ?fast
-- create tests
 - statistics example